-- VAST-Missoula: Mobile virtual reality testing goggles and rehabilitation program developed for rapid assessment of TBI. - N-SITE-Missoula: Deep learning program developed to assess EEG brain wave activity and decipher patterns indicative of epilepsy before seizures occur. - Glia Diagnostics: Clinical trial blood collection conducted through the DataPharm program. - A recent partnership with Dr. Stephanie McCalla of MSU formed to develop new technology for rapid molecular detection of blood-based biomarkers to assess severity of injury and recovery duration.
+- VAST-Missoula: Mobile virtual reality testing goggles and rehabilitation program developed for rapid assessment of TBI. - N-SITE-Missoula: Deep learning program developed to assess EEG brain wave activity and decipher patterns indicative of epilepsy before seizures occur. - Glia Diagnostics: PIs have facilitated a licensing agreement with Glia Diagnostics, an Australian biotechnology company.
+This agreement transfers intellectual property developed at the University of Montana under the MREDI program for TBI diagnosis using micro RNA biomarkers.
+UM will retain all ownership, and will receive royalty monies from this agreement. - A recent partnership with Dr. Stephanie McCalla of MSU formed to develop new technology for rapid molecular detection of blood-based biomarkers to assess severity of injury and recovery duration. - Synergy Applied Medical and Research: A partnership with EMG Systems of Brazil is being established to conduct development of instrumented technologies developed under the MREDI award and clinical trials here in Montana.
+This technology company is now on the track to attract capital and revenue to the Missoula area.

-Leverage-Additional grant funds received:
+• Leverage-Additional grant funds received: